CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Setting-Date-and-Time.md

 1  M  CumulusLinux!
 ```

-2. Edit the `/etc/ntp.conf` file to specify the server you want to use, the key, and a pointer to the `.keys` file you created in step 1.
+2. Edit the `/etc/ntp.conf` file to specify the server you want to use, the key identifier, and a pointer to the `/etc/ntp.keys` file you created in step 1.
 For example:

 ```
 cumulus@switch:~$ sudo nano /etc/ntp.conf